-Serbia: South Stream becomes Serbian stream26.
-March 2018. / News Serbia Energy
+Serbia: South Stream becomes Serbian stream, News Serbia Energy

 The position of the Republic of Serbia as a candidate for EU membership on the one hand and cooperation with Russia on the other allows this country to position itself as an intermediary between the two sides, between the East and the West.
 The re-export of Russian gas to other countries is exactly such an opportunity.
 While Russia is under EU sanctions and while the official Union policy reduces dependence on Russian gas (despite obvious contradictions like North Stream 2), Russia cannot sell gas to the EU under free market conditions.
 Serbia, as a still non-member of the Union, does not oblige to follow the same rules.
 The specific position in which Serbia is located allows this country to use it for its economic progress.

 After the Kremlin summit at the end of December last year, there were rumors that Russia will begin to change Russia’s natural gas supply agreement to Serbia, and allow this country to sell Russian gas to other countries, and now we are closer to realizing that plan.
 The Russian newsletter announced that Moscow will put an end to the agreement that stipulates that Russian natural gas can only be sold on the Serbian market.
 The agreement covers the period from 2012 to 2021 and envisages the delivery of up to five billion cubic meters per year.